snoyberg/docker-testing/README.md

 Unlike with the `ubuntu` image, this will kill the container immediately, due to the `/sbin/pid1` entrypoint used by `fpco/pid1`.

+__NOTE__ In the case of `sigterm`, which sends the TERM signal to itself, it turns out you don't need a special PID1 process with signal handling, anything will do.
+For example, try `docker run --rm --entrypoint /usr/bin/env snoyberg/docker-testing /bin/bash -c "sigterm;echo bye"`.
+But playing with `sleep` will demonstrate the need for a real signal-aware PID1 process.

 ## Reaping orphans

 Suppose you have process A, which `fork`/`exec`s process B. When process B